Sigma-Coder777/Sigma-Coder777/README.md

 - :seedling: In free time learn new languages, frameworks and tools.
 - :mailbox:How to reach me: You can't I don't use any kind of social media shit.
 - :rose: I follow the KISS(Keep it simple stupid) principle
-- :heart_on_fire: I don't Use VS code Emacs and Vim Lover
+- :heart_on_fire: I don't Use VS code:poop: , Emacs and Vim Lover
 ---

 ### :hammer_and_wrench: Languages and Tools :